rustdesk/doc.rustdesk.com/content/self-host/_index.en.md

 # Self-host

-Please join our [Discord](https://discord.com/invite/nDceKgxnkV) if you would like to talk with us about self-hosting your own RustDesk server.
+Please join our [Discord](https://discord.com/invite/nDceKgxnkV) if you would like to talk with us about self-hosting your own [open source RustDesk server](https://github.com/rustdesk/rustdesk-server).

 {{% children depth="3" showhidden="true" %}}